Easy Vegan Nacho Cheese Sauce

 - 1-2 teaspoons Sriracha, optional

-- Blend: In a blender (high powered preferred, a food processor will also work), add the cashews, lemon juice, 3 cups of the water, nutritional yeast, smoked paprika, garlic powder, onion powder, chili powder, and the salt.
+- Blend: In a high powered blender, add the cashews, lemon juice, 3 cups of the water, nutritional yeast, smoked paprika, garlic powder, onion powder, chili powder, and the salt.
+Add optional turmeric to make the cheese more yellow/orange.

 - Warm: In a medium saucepan, add the cheese sauce from the blender.
 Using a whisk, warm over medium heat, whisking constantly, until it begins to bubble and thicken.
 Add the last cup of water, depending on how thick or thin you want the sauce to be.

-- Add salt to taste, and Sriracha if using, depending on your spice preference.
+- Add more salt to taste, and Sriracha if using, depending on your spice preference.
 If the cheese sauce sits for a while, or you refrigerate the leftovers, it will thicken.
 Simply warm it again on the stove, adding water as needed to thin.
+Serve over tortilla chips, steamed broccoli, baked potatoes and more.